Andceo/Formal_Syntax_Deep_History/SplitsTree/README.md

 4. **qresid.py**: this Python3 script creates a scatter plot of the q-residuals derived from the NeighborNet analysis.
 It requires that you have the package ```matplotlib``` installed.
 Its syntax is ```python3 qresid.py scores.txt```.

+5. **splitstree_network.nex**: this is the source Nexus file for the SplitsTree network reported in the Supplementary Material.

-5. **splitstree_network.pdf**: this is the SplitsTree network reported in the Supplementary Material.
+6. **splitstree_network.pdf**: this is the SplitsTree network reported in the Supplementary Material.